-In the quarter, the Company's employees began working remotely from home.
+In the first quarter of 2020, the Company's employees began to work remotely from home.
+Since then, the Company has reopened its offices and its employees have performed their duties through a combination of working remotely and in the office.
 This change has required certain processes and controls that were previously done or documented manually to be completed and retained in electronic form.
-Despite the changes required by the current environment, there have been no significant changes in our internal controls during the quarter ended March 31, 2020 that have materially affected, or are likely to materially affect, the Company's internal control over financial reporting.
+Despite the changes required by the current environment, there have been no significant changes in our internal controls during the quarter ended June 30, 2020 that have materially affected, or are likely to materially affect, the Company's internal control over financial reporting.